 Western’s student tax clinic is hosted by your USC, and takes place every year in March.

 It is a free income-tax filing service facilitated by our team of CRA-certified and trained student volunteers.

-- 2019 Tax Clinic Facebook Event page
+- USC Income Tax Clinic Facebook Page

 - About the CRA Community Volunteer Program

 Do I need to file my taxes?

 Every Canadian resident should file their taxes – this includes students with no income and students who are dependents of parents or guardians.
 Even if you earned no income, you could still receive a substantial tax refund by filing your taxes, such as the GST/HST credit.
 You can also claim your tuition and rent credits, which are available to all students.

 Many students are included in their parents’ tax returns.
 Although it isn’t obligatory for you to file for yourself a second time, it is good practice to begin filing your own returns, especially if you earn income.
 Filing provides a good foundation for developing personal tax skills.
 You can also save time by filling on your own, as you already have all the supporting tax slips and documents.